AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

 1. Integrate the event into your website (see [Integrating the triggering of the event in a website](../../administration/using/configuring-transactional-messaging.md#integrating-the-triggering-of-the-event-in-a-website)).

-### Profile-based transactional push notifications
+### Profile-based transactional push notifications {#profile-based-transactional-push-notifications}

 To send a transactional push notification to the Adobe Campaign profiles who have subscribed to your mobile application, you first need to create and configure an event targeting the Adobe Campaign database.